mvcss/mvcss.github.com/source/foundation/helpers.md

 +respond-to($breakpoint-m)
 ```

+Entries in the Mixin section should always take arguments and have the ability to differ when utilized.
+If you're looking to add an unchanging group of properties to reuse, they belong in Extends.

 Extends
 -------

 Extends are collections of rules to use either directly in the markup, or to *extend* within modules.
 These are generally more verbose than Tools, but still adhere to the single responsibility principle.

-Even though we frequently extend these classes within modules, we don't use the percent sign syntax (`%className`) to create placeholder selectors in Sass.
-By never modifying Extends based on context, you don't need to worry about the potential [selector bloat][csswizardry-extends] associated with extending classes.
+Even though we frequently extend these classes within modules, we avoid the percent sign syntax (`%className`) to create placeholder selectors in Sass.
+It's a good reminder to ourselves that these classes shouldn't be nested in the context of anything else, avoiding potential [selector bloat][csswizardry-extends] associated with extends.

 ### Inside Markup